-On the other hand, this casting out of demons had its dangerous "A certain clerk named Guglielmo, who dwelt in Parma, side. was a comely man, strong and of great stature, evil-minded, and a conjuror of demons.
+On the other hand, this casting out of demons had its dangerous side.
+(572) "A certain clerk named Guglielmo, who dwelt in Parma, was a comely man, strong and of great stature, evil-minded, and a conjuror of demons.
 So one day when the wife of one Ghidino, a blacksmith, was possessed by a demon, this aforesaid clerk came and began to conjure the demon to depart from her.
 To whom the demon said, 'I will indeed depart from her, but for thee I will weave such a web that thou shalt nevermore molest me nor drive me forth from my abodes; for know well that I will shortly cause thee to be slain, and thou shalt slay another.'
-And it came to pass even as he had said; for a few months afterwards, in that same city of Parma, the clerk fell out in a certain courtvard with Ardoino da Chiavari, and they so rushed upon each other that, the strong stumbling against the strong, both fell together."
+And it came to pass even as he had said; for a few months afterwards, in that same city of Parma, the clerk fell out in a certain courtyard with Ardoino da Chiavari, and they so rushed upon each other that, the strong stumbling against the strong, both fell together.
+Our chronicler presently goes on to enumerate "the eight perils whereof the Apostle speaketh" (2 Cor. viii, 11, 26), and adds "as Brother Bonaventura the Minister-general said, in his sermons to the Brethren at Bologna whereat I was always present, 'to consent to the temptations and suggestions of demons is as though a man should throw himself from the summit of a most lofty tower, and, when he is fallen half-way, should seek to catch some pole or stake to arrest his fall."

 These abbreviated quotations give but a faint idea of the place held by the Devil in even a well-balanced imagination of the Middle Ages.
-Difficulties and temptations change their forms as time goes on : yet then, as now, Christ brought to many souls not peace but a sword.
-In spite of the elaborate organization of the hierarchy and the theory of the sacraments, every man had still to work his own salvation with fear and trembling : and desperate pangs of conscience were a sign not of reprobation but of grace.
+Difficulties and temptations change their forms as time goes on: yet then, as now, Christ brought to many souls not peace but a sword.
+In spite of the elaborate organization of the hierarchy and the theory of the sacraments, every man had still to work his own salvation with fear and trembling: and desperate pangs of conscience were a sign not of reprobation but of grace.

 Moreover, as a vigorous soul is never without its struggles, so a vigorous Church has always its sects.
 Those who are curious to learn how Italy was distracted during this period should consult Dr. Lea's great History of the Inquisition.
 I have no room here but for those religious aberrations which came under Salimbene's own eyes.
 These all throw-unjust as it would be to press the comparison too closely-very interesting side-lights on the beginnings of the Franciscans themselves.